-l.
-QUALIFICATIONS, EXPERIENCE AND DECLARATIONS
+- I. QUALIFICATIONS AND EXPERIENCE OF THE PROPOSER

-II.
-DEVELOPMENT TEAM
+- II.
+PROPOSED DEVELOPMENT PLAN (INCLUDING RENDERINGS)

-III.
-PROPOSED DEVELOPMENT PLAN
+- III.
+DEVELOPMENT TIMEFRAME

-IV.
+- IV.
 FINANCIAL PROPOSAL AND FINANCING PLAN

-- V. PROJECT MANAGEMENT PLAN
+- V. ECONOMIC AND COMMUNITY BENEFITS

 - VI.
-DEVELOPMENT TIMEFRAME
+DEVELOPMENT MANAGEMENT PLAN

 - VII.
-FINANCIAL BENEFIT TO CITY

-- VIII.
-REQUIRED FORMS
+REQUIRED FORMS\

-^{} TWO (2) SETS OF FINANCIAL STATEMENTS HAVE BEEN PROVIDED, BUT IN A SEALED ENVELOPE WITH RESPONDENT'S EXPLICIT DIRECTION THAT THEY NOT BE MADE A PUBLIC RECORD PURSUANT TO CONFIDENTIALITY AND TRADE SECRET REGULATIONS.
+- \ TWO (2) SETS OF FINANCIAL STATEMENTS HAVE BEEN PROVIDED, BUT IN A SEALED ENVELOPE WITH RESPONDENT'S EXPLICIT DIRECTION THAT THEY NOT BE MADE A PUBLIC RECORD PURSUANT TO CONFIDENTIALITY AND TRADE SECRET REGULATIONS.